©2001-2023 Tuner Information Center. Permission is hereby

 Our contributor Stephen reports, "While the TX-950 does have the 'option' of 40 presets, it only has 40 if you don't use the call letter storage feature (i.e., KLOS, KNAC, etc.) When you do use this feature, the TX-950 only allows 24 presets, same as the TX-930 which has 24 presets no matter how stations are stored.
 Also, the TX-930 has a multi-color display, instead of the monotone display found on the TX-950.
-Both are remote-controllable tuners that do not require remote cables.
-Any Yamaha remote with tuner controls will operate the TX-550/900/930/950/1000/2000.
+Both are wireless remote-controllable tuners.
+Any Yamaha remote with tuner controls will operate the TX-540/550/900/930/950/1000/2000.
 All of these are remote-capable, dual-IF tuners.
-Earlier remote-capable multi-IF tuners such as the T-85 and TX-500/530/540 will require the use of a Yamaha control center with the multi-pin remote cable.
+Earlier remote-capable multi-IF tuners such as the T-85 and TX-500/530 required the use of a Yamaha control center with the multi-pin remote cable.
 One of the main reasons I sold my T-85 and purchased a TX-1000 was for the convenience of the remote functions without having to have an earlier Yamaha control center with remote cables."

 Yamaha TX-1000 (a/k/a TX-1000U) (1988, $550, photo, inside top, inside closeup, inside bottom, owner's manual, service manual 1, service manual 2) search eBay

-The TX-1000 is a black-faced digital tuner with great sensitivity.
+The TX-1000 is a black-faced, remote control-capable digital tuner with the electronic equivalent of 5 gangs and great sensitivity.
 It has a similar MPX circuit to that of the T-85, but has a different front end and lacks the balanced mixer that the T-80 and T-85 have.
-The TX-1000 also has a different IF, with only two bandwidth choices vs. four for the T-85, and four ceramic filters in Narrow mode vs. the T-85's five in Super Narrow.
+The TX-1000 also has a different IF, with only two bandwidth choices vs. 4 for the T-85, and 4 ceramic filters in Narrow mode vs. the T-85's 5 in Super Narrow.
 Like the T-80 and T-85, and the TX-900/930/950, the TX-1000 can fine-tune in .01 MHz (10 kHz) increments.
 The TX-1000 is apparently identical to the TX-2000 except for the faceplate.

 Yamaha TX-2000 (a/k/a TX-2000ti) (1988, $750, photo, owner's manual, service manual 1, service manual 2) search eBay